BrC-Habeda/data-analysis/README.md

 **Meaningful information** - information that _contributes to decision-making, problem-solving, or achieving specific goals_.

+Descriptive statistics provide a summary of key aspects of a dataset, making it easier to understand and interpret.
+However, it's important to note that ease of understanding and interpretation do not allow for the generalization of findings to a larger population; for that purpose, another type of statistics is used.

+Inferential statistics allows researchers and analysts to draw conclusions about populations based on sample data, taking into account the inherent uncertainty involved in the process.
+It plays a critical role in scientific research, decision-making, and data-driven strategies

 The concept of meaningful information underscores the importance of quality over quantity.
-It emphasizes the idea that _not all information is equally valuable, and the focus should be on acquiring, processing, and utilizing information that has real significance and utility in a given context_
+It emphasizes the idea that _not all information is equally valuable, and the focus should be on acquiring, processing, and utilizing information that has real significance and utility in decision making and problem-solving_

-Descriptive statistics provide a summary of key aspects of a dataset, making it easier to understand and interpret.
-However, it's important to note that ease of understanding and interpretation do not allow for the generalization of findings to a larger population; for that purpose, inferential statistics are often used.

 ```bash
 npm install